muratk5n/thirdwave/en/tweets/2022/week37.md

 The RU gas dependency increased throughout Schroder and Merkel era..
 Mutti was also keeping the easties in check when they freaked out on Russia.
 The strategy went ahead past 2008, 2014 ..
-Nordstream 2 was shepherded through road blocks by CDU itself who now became rapid RU hawks.
+Nordstream 2 was shepherded through road blocks by CDU itself who now became rabid RU hawks.

 ---